ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 $z$:
 Thickness of the air layer we are updating, (m)

-Finally, we consider vertical mixing between layers and heat is transferred to the air above the canopy.
+Finally, we consider vertical mixing between layers (including the understorey layer described in the following section) and heat is transferred to the air above the canopy.

 ```{note}
 Advection of heat above the canopy is currently not implemented as everything is